Knitting Multistability

 \section{Materials}

-\textit{Elastomeric Yarns:} Elastomeric yarn samples were produced using four ends of Yeoman Yarns Elastomeric Nylon Lycra (Yeoman Yarns, United Kingdom) plated together (i.e., knit together as one yarn), made from 81\% nylon and 19\% Lycra (a brand name of spandex).
-It has been previously shown that varied colors of the elastomeric Nylon Lycra have comparable tensile properties~\cite{sanchez2023knitting, mahadevan20233d}. \\
+\textit{Elastomeric Yarns:} Elastomeric yarn samples were produced using four ends of Yeoman Yarns Elastomeric Nylon Lycra (Yeoman Yarns, United Kingdom), made from 81\% nylon and 19\% Lycra (a brand name of spandex), and plated together (i.e., knit together as one yarn).

 \textit{Conductive Yarn:} Two ends of conductive yarn were added to the existing four ends of elastomeric yarn in order to create conductive sections of textile.
 The conductive yarn used is `20 dtex Lycra + 44Ag + 44 roh Twisted Yarn', purchased from V Technical Textiles, Palmyra, NY. \\